alphagov/pp-puppet/README.md

 - `pp-puppet` obviously, DUH!
 - `pp-puppet-secrets` for secrets when provisioning _real_ environments

+# WARNING: This is a Public Repo

+It is not expected that any secret data (keys, certificates, your inside leg measurement) is committed to this repo.
+Anything in here is in the public domain and should only be used for test environments.
+Secret data for real environments should be in the `pp-puppet-secrets` repo and will be combined with this when deploying real machines.

 # Setup

 The preferred method of installing Vagrant is through Bundler.
 This allows us